sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 After trying out many resources, I finally found some good ones and have succeeded in learning some Kannada.
-This article documents what I think is a good way to learn Kannada, especially if you already know an Indian language.
+This article documents what I think is a good way to learn Kannada.
-I think the ideas in this article can be used to learn any Indian language (except maybe Tamil), but the specific resources I'll list here are for Kannada.
+I think the ideas in this article can be used to learn most Indian languages, but the specific resources I'll list here are for Kannada.
+This article's primary audience is people who can speak Hindi, but it should be helpful to other people too.

 [TOC]